sjiaire/cr-site-natacha/content/houses/intimate-kiyovu.md

 Outdoor, it has a spacious terrace overlooking its mature garden, parking space and staff quarters.

-This accommodation is a perfect for singles, couples or small families!
+This accommodation is perfect for singles, couples or small families!

 - - -